 ‘What’s the Scoop?’ is a PowerPoint activity designed to get to know your students one question at a time.

-This activity can be run in a center or as part of a large group activity or (if you have easy access to technology), you can assign it to students to complete individually.
-Afterward, they will simply turn the recording sheet into you.
+This activity can be run in a center or as part of a large group activity (if you have easy access to technology), or you can assign it to students to complete individually.
+Afterward, they will simply turn the recording sheet in to you.

 Yet Another Option: Do the activity 1-2 questions at a time as a full group over the course of several days.
 After asking the question, let students share their answers with others or ask them to share with the class.